-I would like to conclude by pointing to some related future research avenues.
-While this paper takes detailed care in separating behavior stemming from different biases, it is important to note that it approaches biases as systematic departures from rational behavior.
-That is, it does not dig into the cognitive mechanisms or channels by which a certain bias might be exhibited.
-In this direction \citet{bordalo2023people}, look at how some biases become more prominent when salient features of the information become more relevant.
-At the same time, \citet{bordalo2023memory} also emphasize the importance of memory and recall to explain well-known cognitive biases.
-Further exploring more of these cognitive mechanisms in a setting where biases can be de-confounded, could deliver a complete picture of what updating biases matter the most, and pinpoint the primitive traits that underlie biased behavior.
+Several directions for future research remain open.
+While this paper takes detailed care in separating behavior stemming from different biases, it treats such biases as systematic departures from Bayesian updating and does not attempt to identify the deeper cognitive mechanisms through which they arise.
+In this direction, \citet{bordalo2025people} study how some biases become more prominent when salient features of information become more relevant.
+Likewise, \citet{bordalo2023memory} emphasize the role of memory and recall in generating well-known cognitive distortions, while \citet{graeber2024stories} show how different forms of information --such as narratives versus statistical evidence-- affect belief updating.
+Exploring these mechanisms in settings where biases can already be separately identified may help provide a more complete account of which updating distortions matter most, and of the underlying primitives that generate biased behavior.